Mississippi lawmaker apologizes after his latest DUI arrest

-A top Mississippi lawmaker arrested for the third time on suspicion of drunken driving is apologizing for causing “embarrassment” to friends, family and colleagues.
+A top Mississippi lawmaker is apologizing for causing "embarrassment" to friends, family and colleagues after he was arrested for the third time on suspicion of drunken driving.

-Senate President Pro Tempore Terry Burton told The Associated Press in a statement Friday that he would consider professional counseling.
+Senate President Pro Tempore Terry Burton tells The Associated Press in a statement Friday that he would consider professional counseling.

 The 62-year-old Republican was arrested Wednesday in Starkville and charged with DUI second offense and failure to maintain proper lane.
 He was released on $992 bail.